 Every company tries to differentiate itself from the competition by whatever means it can.
 In Microsoft's case, the company is capitalizing on the fact that it has largely flown under the radar as far as regulators are concerned.
 The message is essentially "look at these tech companies causing all of this trouble.
 Someone should really do something about their unfair monopoly power."

-Despite the obvious pot calling the kettle a monopoly, it's interesting that Smith's role as President seems to be to act as the snarky cop to CEO Satya Nadella's calm and composed cop.
-For now, if the goal is to point an unflattering light in the direction of its competition, it's a strategy that seems to be working.
+Despite the obvious pot calling the kettle a monopoly, it's interesting that Smith's role as president seems to be to act as the snarky cop to CEO Satya Nadella's calm and composed cop.
+For now, if the goal is to point an unflattering light in the direction of Microsoft's competition, it's a strategy that seems to be working.

 As for Facebook, which I've argued was right for taking the position it did in response to the law in Australia, Microsoft's position looks a lot like political convenience.
 In that sense, the company seems to be piling on to the anti-Facebook sentiment, despite the fact that the law in Australia is just bad.